normanhantke/IcelandItinerary/index.md

 	* Gullfoss Waterfall 🌊 (~15 min drive, \< 1h)
 	* Kerið Crater 🕳️ (~45 min drive, \< 1h)
 	* Return to Reykjavik or stay in Selfoss (~1 hour drive)
-	* **<sub>Consider skipping Gullfoss, as it's one of the more touristy spots and the day is very packed.
+	* <span style="font-size: smaller; font-weight: bold;">Consider skipping Gullfoss, as it's one of the more touristy spots and the day is very packed.
 Leaving Kerid for a little detour on the way back from Vik to Reykjavik might be a good option, too.
-Skipping both of them would shave ~3 hours off this day-trip.</sub>**
+Skipping both of them would shave ~3 hours off this day-trip.</span>

 ## Day 4: Roadtrip to Vik 🏔️